 Admitted students will receive detailed information about payment options closer to the program start date.

 The matriculation process begins approximately one month before your session begins.
-During this time you will receive detailed instruction on how to access your UChicago accounts, the virtual platforms, paying the program fee and more.
+During this time you will receive detailed instructions and deadlines on how to access your UChicago accounts, the virtual platforms, paying the program fee and more.
 Below is a summary.

 DPSS covers all the materials you need to know starting the first day of class.
 There are no required prerequisites or expectations for read material before starting DPSS.
 When asked for tips on how to prepare for the program, Austin Wright, Assistant Professor and DPSS Faculty Director, suggested the following two books as optional reads.